mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 ======
 CDGNSS
 ======
-The cdgnss bank consists of the following configurations:
+The CDGNSS bank consists of the following configurations:

 .. .. image:: ./../../images/lionbank.png
 ..    :width: 60 %